DuartePombo/InvestmentStrategies/README.md

 # InvestmentStrategies

-These are just some random investment strategy algorithms that I created a few years ago and I'm placing them here in case this can be of any help for you to perform some backtesting reasearch of some sort or anything you need for (do not recommend investing on this, even if strategies outperform, they are not adjusted to account for transaction costs).
+These are just some very simplistic approaches to some investment strategy algorithms that I created a few years ago and I'm placing them here in case this can be of any help for you to perform some backtesting reasearch of some sort or anything you need for (do not recommend investing on this, even if strategies outperform, they are not adjusted to account for transaction costs).

 For now this only has the Markoviwch Mean Variance Optimmization Strategy (Sharpe Ratio maximization), the Minimum variance portfolio, and the Equally weighted portfolio (1/N) with different rebalancing periods.